Bjelovar: Geography

 Bjelovar sits on a plateau in the southern part of the Bilogora, a long, low elevation range with an average height of 150–200 m (highest point: Rajčevica, 309 m).
 The geology of the area consists of Pliocene sandy marl and sandstones with lesser layers of lignite.
 Older rocks do not appear on the surface in this area.
 Deeper down, crystalline rocks can be found.
-The city stands 135 metres above sea level.
+The city stands 135 meters above sea level.
 It is the capital of the Bjelovar-Bilogora county, and the natural, cultural, and political centre of the area.

 Bjelovar sits at an intersection of roads in this area: the D28 intersects with the D43, and it lies on the road between Zagreb and west Slavonia, Podravina, and Osijek.
 Bjelovar is currently being connected by dual carriageway with Zagreb.

 The city of Bjelovar has an area of 181.75 km² and administratively includes 31 other settlements.

 History

 Neolithic and ancient history

 The oldest Neolithic location in this area is in Ždralovi, a suburb of Bjelovar, where, while building a basement for the house of Josip Horvatić, a dugout was found and identified as belonging to the Starčevo culture (5000 – 4300 BC).
 Finds from Ždralovi belong to a regional subtype of a late variant of the Neolithic culture.
 It is designated the Ždralovi facies of the Starčevo culture, or the final-stage Starčevo.
 There are also relics of the Korenovo culture, Sopot culture, Lasinja culture, and Vučedol culture, as well as the Bronze and Iron Age cultures, which are found in the wider Bjelovar area.